 Dark House is one Dallas haunted house that pulls out all the stops.

-September has hit and autumn has unofficially begun.
-The pumpkin spice lattes have already emerged and some of us are already breaking out the sweaters any time it dips below 90 degrees.
+September is here and autumn has unofficially begun.
+The pumpkin spice lattes have emerged and some of us are already breaking out the sweaters any time it dips below 90 degrees.
 And for those of us Halloween fanatics, the spooky holiday cannot come soon enough.

 Thankfully, we don’t have to wait until October 31 to start the freaky festivities.
-Haunted Houses and excursions around Dallas are opening their doors this month and we’ve compiled a list of the best.
+Haunted houses around Dallas-Fort Worth are opening their doors this weekend and we’ve compiled a list of the best.

-Call it your early Dallas Halloween season cheat sheet:
+Call it your early Halloween season cheat sheet:

 Dark Hour Haunted House